Technology

 Once people are set up, the search capabilities are concrete:

-• "Alice" resolves the name to all linked biometric IDs (face and voice), then queries the occurrence table across your library
+• "Alice" resolves the name to all linked biometric data (face and voice), then queries across your library

-• "Alice speaking" narrows to voice occurrences with timestamp ranges
+• "Alice speaking" narrows to voice matches with timestamp ranges

-• People panel on a video returns all matched people with their appearance types and confidence scores
+• People panel on a video shows all matched people with their appearance types and confidence scores

-Name resolution is case-insensitive.
-The video_biometric_occurrences table logs every match with the video ID, biometric ID, match type (face or voice), and metadata including confidence and timestamps.
-You can also merge duplicate person records if you realize two entries are the same individual, and all biometric links transfer to the merged record.
+You can also merge duplicate person records if you realise two entries are the same individual, and all biometric links transfer to the merged record.

 Privacy: Why the Architecture Looks This Way